jhderojasUVa/kisanhub-test/README.md

 ### Fetch Service

 A typical service to be inyected in the graph component for fetching the data, nothing more nothing less.
-Very easy to understant
+Very easy to understand.

 ## Build